-Hats are head covers these are worn for various purpose for head safety or protection.
-If the word Scottish is attached it means, the traditional Scottish hats which are worn in the Scottish highlands to keep the tradition alive.
+Hats are headcovers these are worn for various purposes for head safety or protection.
+If the word Scottish is attached it means, the traditional Scottish Hat which are worn in the Scottish highlands to keep the tradition alive.
 It’s also a part of Scottish military or civilian Highland dress, either formal or informal.

-Traditional Scottish hats are typically made of wool, and may be adorned with clan tartans, feathers and checked bands.
+Traditional Scottish Hats and Scottish Caps are typically made of wool, and maybe adorned with clan tartans, feathers and checked bands.
 Being aware of the three main types of Scottish hats can help you decide how to choose one of your own.

 - Glengarry Bonnet

 - Tam O'Shanter

 The Glengarry bonnet was worn at least as early as 1812.
 It consists of a close-fitting, boat-shaped cap with a creased peak.
 The Glengarry bonnet might be decorated with a checked band, and a pom-pom, called a toorie, might be sewn on top.
 The cap is also sewn with ribbons hanging down the back.
 This cap could be folded flat and stuck into a pocket or waistband for easy transport.